 - Resumable parsing: By storing more in the database instead of variables, we can quit and resume imports on-the-go.

-- Partial imports: Rethinking the deduplication approach allows better partial imports, such as when you’re updating a production site from staging.
+- Partial imports: Rethinking the deduplication approach allows better partial imports, such as when you’re updating a production site A production site is a live site online meant to be viewed by your visitors, as opposed to a site that is staged for development or testing. from staging.

-- Better CLI: Treating the CLI as a first-class citizen means a better experience for those doing imports on a daily basis, and better code quality and reusability.
+- Better CLI Command Line Interface.
+Terminal (Bash) in Mac, Command Prompt in Windows, or WP-CLI for WordPress.: Treating the CLI as a first-class citizen means a better experience for those doing imports on a daily basis, and better code quality and reusability.

 Curious as to how all of this is done?
 Read on!

 The importer is largely unchanged from last week, with the exception of a few UI User interface changes:

 #341: Progress for posts/attachments/menu items is now shown correctly (in

 #342: The debug view (showing the raw data) now uses

 print_r through a special chars filter Filters are one of the two types of Hooks https://codex.wordpress.org/Plugin_API/Hooks.
 They provide a way for functions to modify data of other functions.
 They are the counterpart to Actions.
 Unlike Actions, filters are meant to work in an isolated manner, and should never have side effects such as affecting global variables and output.